 If your revised offer is rejected and you still want to buy the property at the agreed price, you will either have to come up with the extra money as part of the deposit or you may need to find a different lender.
 However, any new mortgage provider may agree with the initial lender’s valuation and the same outcome could reoccur.
 You then need to decide whether you want to proceed with the purchase.

-Following the Mortgage Market Review in April 2014, one of the biggest issues facing buyers is that they are not made fully aware of their responsibilities when applying for a mortgage.
+One of the biggest issues facing buyers is that they are not always made fully aware of their responsibilities when applying for a mortgage.
 Buyers need to be prepared for what they must provide to a lender well in advance of the application.
-It is necessary for buyers to evidence their income, their expenditure and their affordability; both now and in the future.
-They should speak to a mortgage and protection adviser to fully understand what is required so they have time to collate all the necessary documentation and avoid unnecessary delays.
-They can then establish how much they can borrow, what all the costs are likely to be, including Stamp Duty and how much it will cost them on a monthly basis.
+It is necessary for buyers to evidence their income, their expenditure and their affordability, both now and in the future.
+You should speak to a mortgage and protection consultant to fully understand what is required so you have time to collate all the necessary documentation and avoid unnecessary delays.
+You can then establish how much you can borrow, what all the costs are likely to be, including Stamp Duty, and how much it will cost you on a monthly basis.

 Sometimes, a seller within the chain may move into temporary accommodation so their buyer can proceed with their purchase.
 Sometimes, a buyer in the chain may take out a bridging loan so they can buy their new property before selling their current one.